fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/02_arithmetics.md

 ## multiplication

-`a * b` works as expected.
-Nothing needed to explain.
+`a * b` works as expected but if you multiply too large numbers and the result does not fit an *overflow* will happen.
+Explained later in this chapter.

 ## division

-There are 2 types of division:

-- integer division
-- floating-point division

 While machine instructions for all arithmetic operators are different depending on argument types, division has also different behaviour.